streptomyces/advancedR/README.md

 <!-- <<< preparations.md -->
 # preparations.md

+* Make sure RStudio is NOT running.
-Start R (not RStudio) as the administrator.
+* Start R (not RStudio) as the administrator.

 ~~~ {.r}
     getOption("repos");